5 Hidden Camping Gems in British Columbia

 Why it matters: Vancouver Island’s west coast draws everyone to Long Beach.
 Meanwhile, Clayoquot Arm sits north with 60 backcountry campsites accessed by water taxi, trail, or private boat.
 The combination of marine setting, old-growth forest, and minimal regulation creates something between wilderness camping and genuine remote experience.

 Pro tip: Book a water taxi from Tofino—around $60-80 per person each direction—rather than attempting trail access if you’re car-camping.
 The taxi timing creates natural rest breaks.
 Arriving by boat builds experience momentum that driving doesn’t match.
+Pack rain gear regardless of forecast—the west coast changes quickly.
+Waterproof everything twice; the humidity alone dampens gear left exposed.
+Local operators offer guided kayak trips that combine transport with instruction for those new to coastal paddling.

 The BC Advantage